cloudlinux/cloudlinux-doc/docs/limits/README.md

 If you have decided to jump on board and enable Reseller limits for your resellers you should do the following:

-1. Make sure that you run CloudLinux with the kernel and lvemanager that meets the [necessary requirements](/limits/#requirements).
+1. Make sure that you run CloudLinux OS Shared with the kernel and lvemanager that meets the [necessary requirements](/limits/#requirements).
 2. Log in with a hoster access.
 3. You can create a new reseller account or configure an existing reseller account to have Reseller limits enabled.
 Consult your control panel documentation on how to do that.
 4. For cPanel servers when creating an account, make sure to tick two checkboxes **Make this account a reseller** and **Make the account own itself** in the _Reseller Settings_ box.